California Split: Steven Spielberg

 Walsh was friends with then up-and-coming filmmaker Steven Spielberg and they worked on the script for nine months.
-The director was fascinated by the characters and would react to Walsh's script, offering suggestions.
+Spielberg was fascinated by the characters and would react to Walsh's script, offering suggestions.
 At the time the screenplay was called Slide and the two men had a deal to make it at MGM with Walsh as producer and Steve McQueen in the starring role.
 However, the studio began making unrealistic demands, like having the script be an exact number of pages (in a movie script, 1 page = 1 minute), and wanting the whole story to be set at the Circus Circus casino in Las Vegas because MGM owned it.

 A month away from filming, the studio experienced a shake-up at the executive level and with it came a new set of changes.
 MGM wanted the story to be a mafia-related “sting” concept with Dean Martin as one of the two main characters.
 Walsh would no longer be the producer.
 He and Spielberg left MGM and took the script to Universal Pictures where they had an agreement with Richard D. Zanuck and David Brown.
 Zanuck and Brown then hired Spielberg to direct The Sugarland Express, leaving Walsh and his film stranded.